Our Central Arizona Location

 You can choose if you would like faith-based content in therapy or not.
 Her faith motivates her to do what she does, but she is here to help you and your family achieve healing, health, and happiness based on what those mean to you.
 Expect lots of brainstorming for creative ideas, body movement or other interactive activities, and life metaphors from her in session.
 She believes that health and healing are whole-person experiences!

-He and her husband have lived in a variety of other states but call Arizona home.
+She and her husband have lived in a variety of other states but call Arizona home.
 In her spare time, she enjoys running, hiking, cooking, crafting, reading, and writing.

 Seth Strawn, MS, LPC

 His goal as a counselor is to help people through the process of healing.
-He wants to walk alongside people to support them as they continue moving forward toward a place of wholeness, wellness, and peace, paying attention to all aspects of a person’s well-being – emotional, mental, relational, spiritual, and physical.
+He wants to walk alongside people to support them as they continue moving forward toward a place of wholeness, wellness, and peace, paying attention to all aspects of a person’s well-being… emotional, mental, relational, spiritual, and physical.

 He believes that a large part of personal growth and healing comes when people are able to recognize and build upon their strengths while at the same time being able to express and process their challenges openly and safely in an environment where they are listened to, respected, and feel understood.
 Everyone has a story to tell, everyone’s stories are different, and all of those stories are still in process.

-As a counselor, he is able to provide a safe space for this to happen by meeting people where they’re at while providing compassion, empathy, genuineness, and acceptance.
+His hope is to help people feel secure and rooted in a strong sense of identity and to find meaning and purpose within their own stories.
+As a counselor, he is able to provide a safe space for this to happen by meeting people where they are at while providing compassion, empathy, authenticity, and acceptance.

 His faith and belief in Jesus as a Christian are the most significant reasons and motivations for why he does what he does.
 For those who are open to it, he is excited to incorporate the skills from counseling sessions with spiritual and faith-based beliefs.